Gobi-Stories/Gobi-Web-Integration/README.md

 playerOptions.checkViewPort       |   `true`   | Boolean.
 Enable functionality which pause player if it outside of screen view area. playerOptions.enableHls           |   `true`   | Boolean.
 Enable or disable a HLS (HTTP Live Streaming). playerOptions.playButton          |   `true`   | Boolean.
-Enable or disable play button. playerOptions.logo                |   `true`   | Boolean.
-Enable or disable Gobi logo.
-It ignores if autoSegue set to true. playerOptions.savePosition        |   `true`   | Boolean.
+Enable or disable play button. playerOptions.savePosition        |   `true`   | Boolean.
 Enable or disable save last watched chapter.
 It needs to confirm policy by user.
 **playerOptions.on**              |   `[]`     | Array.
 Data of event listener.
 playerOptions.on.videoPlay        |  `()=>{}`  | Function.
 The callback for the play event.